fachat/MicroPET/CPLD/README.md

 Register 12 is used as follows:

-- Bit 0: A8 of start of character memory
+- Bit 0: - unused - must be 0
-- Bit 1: A9 of start of character memory
+- Bit 1: - unused - must be 0
 - Bit 2: A10 of start of character memory
 - Bit 3: A11 of start of character memory
 - Bit 4: A12 of start of character memory (inverted)